kodavatiSrikar/PerFeX-Personality-of-a-Facial-Expression/README.md

 ## Custom action units

-Action units can be extracted from custom videos using the OpenFace library.
-Please use the following [Documention](https://github.com/TadasBaltrusaitis/OpenFace/wiki) to obtain the action units used as input to our model.
+Action Units can be extracted from custom videos using the OpenFace library, which employs the FACS principle.
+Please use the following [Documention](https://github.com/TadasBaltrusaitis/OpenFace/wiki) to obtain the Action Units used to input our model.